jhoneill/vsteam/.docs/Add-VSTeamWorkItemControl.md

 ```

 ### -PageLabel
 The page where the control(s) should be placed.
-If no page is specified the default "Details" page will be used.
-Wildcards can be used, and multiple pages match the contol(s) will be placed on each one, provided that there are suitable groups to place non-html controls.
+If no page is specified, the default "Details" page will be used.
+Wildcards can be used, and if multiple pages match the control(s) will be placed on each one, provided that there are suitable groups to place non-html controls.

 ```yaml
 Type: String